jointheleague/tic-tac-toe-ml/README.md

 ## Installation

+### User

+To install for use without development, simply download our public release on GitHub!

+### Developer

-To install and build on your desktop device, simply clone our project on github!
+To install and build on your desktop device, simply clone our project on GitHub!
 At this point in time, all libraries, such as our rendering library, are included in the "/lib" directory.

 *Note : You may need to add ```awtutils.jar```, located in the "/lib" directory to your Java Build Path in your prefered IDE before running.*